bseltz-cohesity/scripts/python/adHocProtectVM/README.md

 * -j, --jobname: (optional) name of protection job to run
 * -vn, --vmname: (optional) name of VM to backup (repeat this parameter for multiple objects)
 * -vl, --vmlist: (optional) text file of VM names to backup (one per line)
+* -rs, --refreshsource: (optional) perform source refresh on vCenter to discover new VMs

 ## New Job Parameters